-^{0140-3664/\$ -} see front matter @ 2012 Elsevier B.V.
-All rights reserved. http://dx.doi.org/10.1016/j.comcom.2012.09.004 it.
+It turned out, however, that combining local protection with IP's intrinsic destination-based forwarding scheme is notoriously difficult.
+This is because a router not immediately adjacent to the failure, not knowing that a failure in fact has occurred, has no way to decide whether a received packet is traveling on its default shortest path to the destination, or it is actually being routed around a failure and so out-of-order forwarding rules should be applied to it.
 Any IPFRR mechanism, therefore, that does not adopt special remedies to this problem, is prone to either producing micro-loops or being unable to handle certain failure cases [5].
-To avoid this, IPFRR proposals either apply explicit or implicit failure signaling [6-8], or alter IP's destination-based forwarding [9], or introduce tunnels to route around the failed component [10-12].
+To avoid this, IPFRR proposals either apply explicit or implicit failure signaling [6, 7, 8], or alter IP's destination-based forwarding [9], or introduce tunnels to route around the failed component [10, 11, 12].
 Deploying these IPFRR mechanisms, however, would either demand non-trivial modifications to the essential IP infrastructure or impose considerable management burden on network operations [13] (or both), making network device vendors reluctant to implement them and discouraging operators from deploying IPFRR all together.

 To our days, only a single IPFRR specification has found its way into commercial IP routers: Loop-Free Alternates (LFA, [14]).
-This can be attributed to the fact that LFA is a clever trade-off between simplicity and protection-capability, in that LFA has never been intended to provide 100% protection for all possible failure cases because, as we argued above, this would require widespread modifications to the IP infrastructure and so would hinder deployment.
-Instead, LFA is as simple as it can get: traffic impacted by a failure is passed onto an alternate next-hop (called a Loop Free Alternate) that still has an intact path to the destination.
+This can be attributed to the fact that LFA is a clever trade-off between simplicity and protectioncapability, in that LFA has never been intended to provide 100% protection for all possible failure cases because, as we argued above, this would require widespread modifications to the IP infrastructure and so would hinder deployment.
+Instead, LFA is as simple as it can get: traffic impacted by a failure is passed on to an alternate next-hop (called a Loop Free Alternate) that still has an intact path to the destination.
 When the aim is merely to protect against link outages then it is enough to ensure that the detour bypasses the link to the next-hop, while for node-protecting LFAs it is a requirement to avoid both the link to the next-hop and the next-hop itself.
 LFA can be implemented with a straightforward upgrade to IGPs, without special staff-training and extensive pilot deployments, and so it can be introduced incrementally.
 On the other hand, as the price of this simplicity, depending on the network topology and IGP link costs very often not all routers have LFAs to all destinations, making it impossible to repair certain failure scenarios rapidly with LFA.

 Consequently, many operators are hesitating to enable LFA, trying to measure the expected benefits against the additional costs.
 In this paper, we seek ways to assist in making this important decision.
 In the first part, we give new graph theoretical tools for analyzing LFA failure case coverage in operational networks.
 Similar protectability analyses are already available for some non-standardized IPFRR mechanisms: [15] considers the O2 method and [16] discusses a centralized destination-based routing scheme.
-For LFA, only simulation-based reports have been available this far [17-20], and mathematical analysis has been confined to the link-protection case [21,22].
+For LFA, only simulation-based reports have been available this far [17, 18, 19, 20], and mathematical analysis has been confined to the link-protection case [21, 22].
 Below, we extend previous work on mathematical LFA-coverage analysis with new tools for studying both the link- and node-protection cases as well.